 Facts about International Migrants Day

-• The theme for International Migrants Day in 2024 was Honoring the Contributions of Migrants and Respecting their Rights , and in 2023 was Free to choose whether to migrate or to stay.
+The theme for International Migrants Day in 2025 will be Migrants, Missionaries of Hope .
+In 2024 the theme was Honoring the Contributions of Migrants and Respecting their Rights.
+In 2023 the theme was Free to choose whether to migrate or to stay.

 Top things to do in South Africa for International Migrants Day